hardboiledphil/config-composer/README.md

 In addition to that, the `com.typesafe.config.ConfigBeanFactory::create` method is used to attempt to read a complex type into a bean when
 `@ConfigType(fallbackToBeanMapper = true)`.

-If needed, it is however possible to define custom mappers by implementing the `com.mylaesoftware.mappers.ConfigMapper` interface.
+If needed, it is however possible to define custom mappers by implementing the `com.mylaesoftware.annotations.mappers.ConfigMapper` interface.

 ```java